awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 The `GetResourceMetrics` operation retrieves one or more time\-series metrics from the Performance Insights data\. `GetResourceMetrics` requires a metric and time period, and returns a response with a list of data points\.

-For example, the AWS Management Console uses `GetResourceMetrics` in two places in the Performance Insights dashboard\. `GetResourceMetrics` is used to populate the **Counter Metrics** chart and in the **Database Load** chart, as seen in the following image\.
+For example, the AWS Management Console uses `GetResourceMetrics` to populate the **Counter Metrics** chart and the **Database Load** chart, as seen in the following image\.

 ![\[Counter Metrics and Database Load charts\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf-insights-api-charts.png)

-All the metrics returned by `GetResourceMetrics` are standard time\-series metrics with one exception\.
-The exception is `db.load`, which is the core metric in Performance Insights\.
+All metrics returned by `GetResourceMetrics` are standard time\-series metrics, with the exception of `db.load`\.
 This metric is displayed in the **Database Load** chart\.
 The `db.load` metric is different from the other time\-series metrics because you can break it into subcomponents called dimensions\.
 In the previous image, `db.load` is broken down and grouped by the waits states that make up the `db.load`\.

 **Note**
 `GetResourceMetrics` can also return the `db.sampleload` metric, but the `db.load` metric is appropriate in most cases\.